rafatrock/bigdata-prepare-python/README.md

 ### Installing

-I am sharing my thoughts on a step by step series of examples that tell you how to get a development env ready
+I am sharing my thoughts on a step by step series of examples that tell you how to get a development environment ready

+---

 - [x] Using Google Colaboratory
 - [ ] Install Apache Spark with Hadoop
 - [ ] Connect with a Cloud Data Repository to access Datasets

 The first step is to use a Cloud Infrastructure to compute and transform your data.
 There can be different options.
-One free option can be using Google Colaboratory.
+One free option can be using [Google Colaboratory](https://colab.research.google.com).
 This is free and provide you a good Cloud Environment to run your scripts in Python by using Jupyter Notebook.

 ![Google Colaboratory](https://cdn-images-1.medium.com/max/1600/1*9tQN6y8rc3Qwr7V70F1F5g.png)